search-rug/search-rug.github.io/_projects/2022-yikun-visdom.md

     email: "m.a.m.soliman@rug.nl"
   - name: "Yikun Li"
     email: "yikun.li@rug.nl"
-short: "Visualisation is a powerful method for communication, especially in cross-disciplinary communication with various stakeholders, as in operations.
-Many software development tools already provide some visualisations, but integrated views that combine data from several sources are still at research prototype level.
-The VISDOM project will develop new types of visualisations that utilise and merge data from several data sources in modern DevOps development.
-The aim is to provide simple “health check” visualisations about the state of the development process, software and use."
+short: "Visualization is a powerful communication method, especially in cross-disciplinary communication with various stakeholders, as in operations.
+Many software development tools already provide some visualizations, but integrated views that combine data from several sources are still at the research prototype level.
+The VISDOM project will develop new types of visualization that utilize and merge data from several data sources in modern DevOps development.
+The aim is to provide simple “health check” visualizations about the state of the development process, software and use."
 homepage: "https://iteavisdom.org/"
 image: "images/projects/visdom_logo.png"
 funding: